 Like The Fannie Farmer Cookbook, some cookbooks, including The Good Housekeeping Cook Book and many others, have become American institutions.
 It’s likely your mother had one on hand that she pulled down from the shelf time and again to bake a dessert or cook a meal.

 Sometimes that’s how a collection starts–buying a copy of your mother’s old cookbook for nostalgic reasons piques your interest in the hobby.
-The Good Housekeeping Cook Book, dating back to 1933, falls into this category of “institution.”
+The Good Housekeeping Cook Book, dating all the way back to 1933, falls into this category of “institution.”

 It is, of course, directly connected to the magazine (also an institution) of the same name, in business since 1885.
 It’s unclear just how many editions have been produced, somewhere around ten, I’d guess.
 The 1944 plaid and 1957 black versions are among the most popular, valued at about $20-25.00.
 [The 1963 edition is available here.]